landlab/landlab/docs/source/about/citing.rst

+.. _citing:

 Citing Landlab
 ==============

 .. start-citing-landlab

-If you use any portion of Landlab, please cite the following papers:
+If you use any portion of *Landlab*, please cite the following papers:

 .. tab:: APA